jme900/camp-catcher/README.md

 - **Automated Monitoring**: Utilizes web scraping techniques to monitor Parks Canada's website for campsite availability updates.
 - **Real-time Notifications**: Sends instant notifications to users via various channels (e.g., email, SMS) when targeted campsites become available.
 - **Customizable Alerts**: Allows users to specify their preferred campsites and notification preferences for a personalized camping experience.
-- **Scalable Architecture**: Built with scalability in mind to accommodate future expansion to additional provinces and campsites.

 ## Usage